A three-field Multiscale Method: Compatible finite element spaces

-which corresponds to Assumption A with $\beta_\tau = C_\tau\,(1+C_P H_\tau) a_{\max}^{1/2}$.
-Thus, as Assumption B follows from Lemma~\ref{comp-par} the statements of Theorem~\ref{wellposedness-mh2m} are also valid for this family of elements. \end{remark}
+is square and nonsingular according to \eqref{wpRT}, Lemma~\ref{comp-par} guarantees Assumption~B. Therefore, all the statements of Theorem~\ref{wellposedness-mh2m} hold for this family of elements as well.

+In the case where $k$ is odd, condition~\eqref{wpRT} fails because the local kernel contains a Legendre polynomial of degree $k+1$.
+Nevertheless, when homogeneous Dirichlet boundary conditions are imposed on $\dO$, the interelement continuity constraints and the prescribed boundary values prevent these local kernel functions from giving rise to a nontrivial global function.
+Hence, the global kernel is trivial and a global inf-sup condition still holds.
+As a result, the discrete problem remains well posed despite the failure of the local condition.
+However, we have not been able to establish the independence of the corresponding inf-sup constant with respect to $H_\tau$, although the numerical experiments suggest that this property holds. \end{remark}

-\begin{remark}[Comparison with Marini-Brezzi's three-field method] The element $\PP_{1}(F)\times \PP_{0}(F) \times \mathbb{P}_{1} (\tau)$ was first adopted in the three-field numerical method~\cite{MR1262602} for which it proved to be well-posed and to achieve optimal convergence in~\cite{MR1826573}.
-This was made possible by adding regularization terms to the standard Galerkin method which discretizes the three-field continuous weak formulation \eqref{e:weak-hybridH}.
-Note that MH$^2$M \eqref{e:mhhmh}-\eqref{u0h} is also stable and optimally convergent with the $\PP_{1}(F)\times \PP_{0}(F) \times \mathbb{ P }_{1} (\tau)$ element.
-Interestingly, such properties are obtained without the need for the additional stabilization included in the three-field method, which is replaced simply by assuming the $(M1)$ condition on the sub-meshes. \end{remark}
+\begin{remark}[Comparison with the Marini--Brezzi three-field method] The element $\PP_{1}(F)\times \PP_{0}(F)\times \mathbb{P}_{1}(\tau)$, consisting of piecewise linear continuous functions for the trace variable and piecewise constant functions for the flux variable, was first introduced in the three-field finite element method~\cite{MR1262602}, where it was shown to be well posed and optimally convergent~\cite{MR1826573}.
+These properties were achieved by adding stabilization terms to the standard Galerkin discretization of the continuous three-field weak formulation~\eqref{e:weak-hybridH}.
+Interestingly, the MH$^2$M method~\eqref{e:mhhmh}--\eqref{u0h} is also stable and optimally convergent when using the same element $\PP_{1}(F)\times \PP_{0}(F)\times \mathbb{P}_{1}(\tau)$.
+However, in contrast to the three-field method, no additional stabilization terms are required.
+Instead, stability is obtained by assuming conditions $(M1)$ and $(M2)$ on the submeshes. \end{remark}